merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

 7. Profiling the individual bam files using [anvi-profile](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-profile).
 8. Merging the individual profile databases using [anvi-merge](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-merge).

-A directed acyclic graph (DAG) describing the workflow for a mock dataset could be found [here](mock_files_for_merenlab_metagenomics_pipeline/mock-dag.png).
+A directed acyclic graph (DAG) describing the workflow for a mock dataset could be seen below:

+![alt text][mock_files_for_merenlab_metagenomics_pipeline/mock-dag.png]

 If you want to create a DAG for your dataset, simply run:

 ```
 snakemake --snakefile merenlab-metagenomics-pipeline.snakefile --dag | dot -Tsvg > dag.svg